v2training/Automate-Connect-GH-Azure/README.md

 # Steps to run application
 - Step 1: Update main.py and uncommnet and add your details
+    a. update the following:

         owner = 'username'

         repositories = ['repo1', 'repo2']  # add all repositories that need access

         gh_org_user = 'github user/org that owns the repo'

         app_name = "app-name" #name desired for app registration in Azure

         app_description = "Description of the app registration"

-    Save Changes
+    b. save Changes

 - Step 2: Log into Azure